raspberrypilearning/lego-robot-car/en/step_1.md

 --- /task ---

 You should now power your Raspberry Pi using the 7.5V barrel jack on the Build HAT, which will allow you to use the motors.
-If you do not have an official Build HAT power supply; you can power the Build HAT through the Raspberry Pi USB-C port, but will not be able to power the motors.

 --- task ---